Standards

 9. market value of the property or its marketability.

-1O.advisability of the purchase of the property.
+10. advisability of the purchase of the property.

-animals or insects including, but not limited to wood destroying organisms, diseases or organisms harmful to humans.
+11. presence of potentially hazardous plants, animals or insects including, but not limited to wood destroying organisms, diseases or organisms harmful to humans.

-12.presence of any environmental hazards including, but not limited to toxins, carcinogens, noise, and contaminants in soil, water, and air.
+12. presence of any environmental hazards including, but not limited to toxins, carcinogens, noise, and contaminants in soil, water, and air.

 13. effectiveness of any system installed or methods utilized to control or remove suspected hazardous substances.

-14.operating costs of systems or components.
+14. operating costs of systems or components.

-15.acoustical properties of any system or component.
+15. acoustical properties of any system or component.

-home, or the elements to which it is exposed.
+16. design adequacy with regards to location of the home or property, or the elements to which it is exposed.

 C. Inspectors are NOT required to offer or perform: